-In addition to the Student Code of Conduct, the Threat Assessment Team (TAT) began working with the specific purpose "to provide a coordinated campus approach to assessing the threat posed by individuals on campus and to coordinate appropriate preventative and corrective action."
+In addition to the Student Code of Conduct, the Threat Assessment Team (TAT) works with the specific purpose "to provide a coordinated campus approach to assessing the threat posed by individuals on campus and to coordinate appropriate preventative and corrective action."
 The TAT is responsive to both student and employee threats.
-The TAT meets monthly to review protocols, training opportunities, to and debrief cases.
-In a crisis situation, one of a determined threat to the campus, the TAT meets to manage the response and follow-up to the situation.
+The TAT meets monthly to review protocols, training opportunities, and to debrief cases.
+In a crisis situation, one determined to be a threat to the campus, the TAT meets to manage the response and follow-up with the situation.
 Additionally, the TAT Consultative Team meets quarterly.
 The consultative group brings together appropriate representatives from across the campus to receive training, review protocol application, and offer suggestions for improvement.
 Members of the consultative group may be called to meet with the TAT during crisis situations when appropriate.